-Obj ective 3.
-Develop and implement a nutri ent reduction action plan Proposed Activity Scope Additional Objective(s) Lead Participants Basin-wide nutrient inventory Nutrient loading information will be updated as appropriate, using published USGS, BEMP data and any other available sources of loading data.
+Objective 3.
+Develop and implement a nutrient reduction action plan Proposed Activity Scope Additional Objective(s) Lead Participants Basin-wide nutrient inventory Nutrient loading information will be updated as appropriate, using published USGS, BEMP data, and any other available sources of loading data.
 If additional monitoring needs are identified, LMP staff will explore possible mechanisms for gathering data.
-Objectives 1, 2, and 5 IDEQ CDA Tribe Bank erosion Bank erosion inventories will be IDEQ inventory Bank stabilization updated as appropriate.
-IDEQ and Tribal staff will continue to collaborate with Avista Corporation, the Natural Resource Conservation Service (NRCS), the Soil & Water Conservation Districts, the Counties, and local landowners to identify, prioritize, and implement erosion reduction projects.
-Objective 2 CDA Tribe IDEQ CDA Tribe Avista NRCS Cons. districts Nutrient reduction action plan LMP staff will continue to communicate nutrient load monitoring and estimate results to Watershed Advisory Groups, county representatives, and other potential partners.
-Inventory data and stakeholder feedback from WAGs, county representatives, homeowner groups, and others will be used to inform a nutrient reduction action plan.
-Objectives 2 and 5 IDEQ CDA Tribe Universities Implementation coordination The LMP team will continue to coordinate with Coeur d'Alene Basin Watershed Advisory Groups, county representatives, and other stakeholders to coordinate implementation opportunities.
+Objectives 1, 2, and 5 IDEQ CDA Tribe Bank erosion inventory Bank erosion inventories will be updated as appropriate.
+IDEQ CDA Tribe Bank stabilization IDEQ and Tribal staff will continue to collaborate with Avista Corporation, the Natural Resource Conservation Service (NRCS), the Soil & Water Conservation Districts (SWCDs), the Counties, and local landowners to identify, prioritize, and implement erosion reduction projects.
+Objective 2 IDEQ CDA Tribe Avista NRCS SWCDs Nutrient reduction action plan LMP staff will continue to communicate nutrient load monitoring and estimate results to Watershed Advisory Groups, county representatives, and other potential partners.
+Feedback from these groups and others will be used to inform a nutrient reduction action plan.
+Objectives 2 and 5 IDEQ CDA Tribe Universities

+12/13/17 Implementation coordination The LMP team will continue to coordinate with Coeur d'Alene Basin Watershed Advisory Groups, county representatives, and other stakeholders to coordinate implementation opportunities.
 LMP staff will provide support on implementation of selected projects that align with LMP goals, as opportunities arise.
-Objectives 2 and 5 IDEQ CDA Tribe Management action tables LMP staff will continually update the MATs as new information is provided by stakeholders and will perform a full audit of the tables again in 2020.
+Objectives 2 and 5 IDEQ CDA Tribe Management action tables LMP staff will continually update the MATs as new information is provided by stakeholders.
 Objective 2 IDEQ CDA Tribe Stakeholders Aquatic Invasive Species The Tribe will continue to implement the invasive Aquatic Plant Survey and Treatment Program within their current jurisdiction, and IDEQ will continue implementing their aquatic plant surveys within northern pool bays.
-Objective 1 IDEQ CDA Tribe Avista ISDA

-Proposed Activity Scope Additional Objective(s) Lead Participants

-Identification of invasive species will

-be reported to Avista Corporation and

-Idaho State Department of Agriculture

-without delay for response.

-The LMP Coordinators will continue to IDEQ

-Remedy be involved in the Lower Basin PFT CDA Tribe

-implementation and TLG and support implementing Objective 2 EPA

-support projects identified in the 2002 OU-3 BEIPC

-Interim ROD.
-DEIFC
+Identification of invasive species will be reported to Avista Corporation and Idaho State Department of Agriculture without delay for response.
+Objective 1 IDEQ CDA Tribe Avista ISDA Remedy implementation support The LMP Coordinators will continue to be involved in the Lower Basin PFT and TLG and support implementing projects identified in the 2002 OU-3 Interim ROD.
+Objective 2 IDEQ CDA Tribe EPA BEIPC